Nwaneto/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Next, the data is then seprated into test and train sets, with a degree of 20% for the test, and the 80% for train.
 The Logistic Rregression was utilized from the Scikit-learn pipeline, and the hyperparameters tuned were the Regularization Strength and the Maximum Number of Iterations.

+**Benefits of Random sampler you chosen**
+I chose Random sampling because it supports discrete and continuous hyperparameters.
+It supports early termination of low-performance runs.
+Some users do an initial search with random sampling and then refine the search space to improve results.

 The Parameter Sampler chosen is the Random Sampler that returns sporadic characteristics on a described pursuit space.
 This procedure is faster, but does not give a better result un-like the Grid Sampler.
 The Regularization Strength was planned with uniform inspecting, which gives a value reliably dispersed between the base and most extraordinary likely characteristics.
 It's the most major and safe limit looking at system for incessant components.
 The Maximum Number of Iterations will be a choice among values some place in the scope of 1 and 1000, with no genuine discrete hyperparameter spread.
 We should not view this variable as constant.

 The stopping approach chosen was the BanditPolicy, which is a way to exit the process subject to a breathing space factor and evaluation length, it ends when the exactness of a run isn't inside the slack total diverged from the best performing run.
 It's a less moderate course of action that will be sufficient for our examinations.